 Exhibitions & Offerings

 “I make Zen Pop paintings In Pursuit of the Blob”.
-Works are both about the act of painting, and her experience of great western landscapes, interior and exterior terrains, and the shock of unabsorbed events.
+Solomon’s works are both about the act of painting and her experience of great western landscapes, interior and exterior terrains, and the shock of unabsorbed events.
 She works reductively to communicate the power of an experience rather than narrate it.
-Architecture and Supergraphics laid a foundation for her work.
+Solomon’s legacy with architecture and Supergraphics laid a foundation for her work.